top of page

 More About Me

-I’m also skilled at building and scaling research tools and practices from the ground up, spearheading innovation, nurturing partnerships with others, and driving business development.
+I’m also skilled at building and scaling research tools and practices from the ground up, leading innovation, nurturing partnerships with others, and driving business development.
 As a lifelong learner, I've enjoyed opportunities to design and lead company and community initiatives that facilitate knowledge-sharing, growth, and cross-functionality.

 More than anything, I’m passionate about accessibility—not just as a design principle, but as a social and structural imperative.
 I began my research career working in and with the disability and Deaf communities.
-That work is foundational to how I approach research to this day: with care, thoughtfulness, and a practice that’s as inclusive as it is impactful.
+That work is foundational to how I approach research to this day: with care, thoughtfulness, and a practice that’s as inclusive as it's impactful.

 Skills